Aleph-Alpha/pharia-engine/OPERATING.md

 ## How To Get The Image

-We deploy PhariaKernel as a container image to JFrog.
-You can fetch them like this:
+We deploy PhariaKernel as a container image to GitHub.
+You can it with:

 ```shell
 podman login ghcr.io -u $GITHUB_USER -p $GITHUB_TOKEN